 “Mary instantly had my active and energetic group of third graders enthralled with her conversations about not only research and the writing process, but also a variety of topics like biomimicry and entomophagy.
 My students have repeatedly been asking when Mary can come back and for me to read aloud another one of her books!”

 — Carmen Cooke, 3rd grade teacher, Manchester, Iowa

 “Mary’s enthusiasm and humor make for a completely engaging presentation.
 Not only did she share her passion for reading and writing, she brought a ‘snack’… BUGS!
 The way she helped my students make a connection from her book to real life was the talk of the class for the rest of the year.
 I am excited for Mary’s visit every year.”

 — Tammy Bentley, 4th grade teacher, Tacoma, Washington

 "Mary's presentation inspired students to think differently about how we use one of our Earth's resources — BUGS!
 Mary encouraged and answered all questions during Q&A time.
 Students connected with her as they understood even published authors face challenges, setbacks, and eventually the rewards of perseverance."

-Beth Janiec, 3rd grade teacher, Neshanic Station, NJ
+— Beth Janiec, 3rd grade teacher, Neshanic Station, New Jersey

 Paying for School Visits: